ND7996/ND7996/readme.md

 🗣️ Science Communication
 Effective communication is key to sharing scientific discoveries.
 I’m passionate about presenting research in ways that resonate with both scientific 🔬 and non-scientific audiences, sparking curiosity and engagement.

+I use creative protein illustrations to transform complex data into visually impactful representations, making science more engaging and accessible for all.

 **I believe in fostering innovation through interdisciplinary connections 🌐.
 By blending scientific research with artistic expression and effective communication, I aim to inspire new ideas and push the boundaries of what’s possible in enzyme evolution and design**